zilliztech/zdoc/docs/tutorials/data-import/import-data-on-web-ui.md

     - In cases where a folder contains:
         - Both JSON and NumPy data or more than two subfolders, an error will occur during data import.

-        - NumPy files along with unsupported data types, only the NumPy files will be imported, ignoring the unsupported files.
+        - NumPy files along with unsupported data types, an error will occur.

-    - Example of valid paths: `/dataset1/` or `/dataset2/sub/`.
+    - Example of valid paths:
+       - `/dataset/data.json`: Only for the specific JSON file in the dataset folder.

+        - `/dataset/*.npy`: Only for all NumPy files in the dataset folder.

+        - `/dataset/`: Only if it contains only a JSON file or all necessary NumPy files.

 To convert the example dataset into multiple NumPy files, use the following code: